heabeounMKTO/langchain_simsearch_api/README.md

 # langchain_simsearch_api
-rest api for similarity search for searching a pgvector database
+a simple rest api for similarity search for searching a pgvector database, features L1 L2 cosine and MMR search.